Published on: 02/1/18

 Anyone new to CBD should also begin with a very low dose.
 While the compound is considered non-psychoactive compared to THC, it can cause sleepiness at higher doses.
 If you’re trying to meditate, the last thing you want to do is take something that will make you snooze on the job.

 It is also very important to receive some formal instruction in meditation, rather than just watching a video on YouTube.
 Check out any meditation groups or Mindfulness Based Stress Reduction Courses in your area.
-Without a solid foundation, meditation will always feel like an uphill struggle, with or without CBD as an extra support.
+Without a solid foundation, meditation will always feel like an uphill struggle, with or without CBD as extra support.